tekmi/workshops-ssg-netflix/1/src/site/index.md

 ## Is it amazing?

-Yes it is wow.
+Yes it is wow in staging.
 Look at the different editions!

 ## Editions